Overview

 Collaborators and Sponsors

-The challenge is supported by Fondazione Cariplo and features a real-world dataset provided by PwC.
+The challenge is supported by Fondazione Cariplo.

 With the patronage of: